openclarity/vmclarity/pkg/apiserver/iam/README.md

 ### High level architecture
 ![alt text](testdata/architecture.png)

 #### Server-side stack
-- **Authenticate** - Interacts with IDP to authenticate request and obtain user identity data.
+- **Authenticator** - Interacts with IDP to authenticate request and obtain user identity data.
 Part of API middleware.
 - **RoleSyncer** - Interacts with some kind of store (e.g. database or from JWT token claim) to fetch and sync user role data.
-Part of API middleware.
+Used in API middleware.
 - **Authorizer** - Decides if a User can perform a given action on an asset based on provided rules.
 Separate component that is used to check user-action permissions.
 Used in API middleware for API asset-action (e.g. `api:put`) authorization.

 #### Client-side stack
-- **AuthInjector** - Injects data into requests from different sources (e.g. from env).
+- **Injector** - Injects data into requests from different sources (e.g. from env).

 ### Test environment
 Requires Docker to run.
 This will create a Zitadel instance with bootstrapped data which you can use